 - The School has launched a podcast series titled "FutureBuilt" led by its Marketing and Communications team.
-Two episodes have been published so far, generating about 5,500 views in total in just 3 weeks. - Research translation and engagement research are among the key strengths of SOA scholarships, aligning with its strong professional programs.
+Two episodes have been published so far, generating about 5,500 views in total in just 3 weeks. - SOA offers public lecture series to disseminate its impactful research and creative scholarships.
+For example, the 2023 Rowlett Lecture was held on April 19, 2023 at Annenberg Presidential Center (Publication forthcoming) with a theme of "Synthesis + Performance + Intention | Innovation."
+The Architecture for Health lecture series continues every year with keynote speakers from diverse and professional sectors, with the recordings being made available via PBS (pbs.org). - Research translation and engagement research are among the key strengths of SOA scholarships, aligning with its strong professional programs.
 Examples include presentations, trainings, workshops, testimonials, webinars, and research publications in diverse and accessible outlets.
 Examples include an article written by LAUP faculty, Dr. Ivis Garcia, about Maui Wildfires in The Conversations) and a Time Magazine interview article of Dr. Robert Brown (LAUP) featuring his research about how increasing tree populations in urban areas may reduce heat-related deaths.